1983 West Bank fainting epidemic: Epidemic

-The first fainting spells were on March 21, 1983, in the West Bank town of Arrabah under Israeli rule, when a girl ran to a window, coughing and complaining of breathing difficulties.
-Within hours, six other students complained of the same symptoms.
+The first fainting spells occurred on March 21, 1983, in the West Bank town of Arraba, Jenin.
+At roughly 8:00 am, "a 17-year-old student experienced a sensation of throat irritation and had difficulty breathing shortly after entering her classroom".
+Symptoms soon spread to six classmates and at least one teacher, and some of the girls complained of a smell like rotten eggs.
+"On the basis of the students' reports of odor, they suspected the presence of a toxic gas and immediately instituted a widespread but unsuccessful search for the source".
 Panic spread to other classes.
-Israeli and Palestinian doctors, on investigating, are also reported to have detected a nauseating odour in the school.
+Israeli and Palestinian doctors, on investigating, also reported a nauseating odour in the school.
 Cases of vomiting and complaints of blurred vision were also reported.
-Schoolgirls fell sick, some fainted.
-At the time the girls were in a different classrooms.
-They were taken to hospitals but no medical causes for their complaints were found.
+Some girls fainted, including those in other classrooms.
+Affected students were taken to hospitals but no medical causes for their complaints were found.
 Some female Israeli soldiers who escorted the girls came down with the same symptoms, including nausea, dizziness, headache and stomach pains.

-The school in Arrabah where the epidemic began saw 32 girls affected.
+The Arraba school in Arrabah saw 32 girls affected.

 Over the next two weeks, 57 Palestinian girls complained of similar symptoms at Zahra Middle School in Jenin (March 26), 37 at Tulkarem (March 29), 310 in Hebron (early April) and other towns, with 943 people eventually hospitalized in the West Bank, Jerusalem and Tel Aviv.
 Israeli military authorities in the West Bank closed Palestinian schools for 20 days during the epidemic.

-The US Centers for Disease Control (CDC) wrote in its report on the epidemic that it occurred in three waves.
-The first wave from March 21 to 24, 1983, began at roughly 8:00 am "when a 17-year-old student experienced a sensation of throat irritation and had difficulty breathing shortly after entering her classroom" in Arrabah the CDC wrote.
-Symptoms soon spread to classmates and at least one teacher, and some of the girls complained of a smell like rotten eggs.
-"On the basis of the students' reports of odor, they suspected the presence of a toxic gas and immediately instituted a widespread but unsuccessful search for the source," the CDC wrote.